srainsdon/sethdev.tk/README.md

 ## I am working on things

- almost have the deploy system working
+ almost have the deploy system working. still working on it.